DinaPapsujevica/MP3-TheBookClub/README.md

 - to Log In and Log Out easily
 - to be able to add new book review easily
 - to be able to edit or delete my book reviews
-- to upload my own images using URL
+- to upload my own images using URL address
 - to have my dashboard and see all my reviews
 - to Delete my profile easily

 As a site owner/admin I want
-- to be able to edit and delete content created by users
 - to be able to add, edit and delete categories

 ### Design Choices

 The overall feel of the website is clean and not crowded.
 As a main element of the website, I chose a bright background image with a girl on it.
-The image gives the right mood and fits the headline.
+The image gives the right mood and fits with the headline.

 #### Fonts